paulmooreparks/Xfer/README.md

 [ "1" "2" "3" ]> </ String array />
 ```

-### Property Bag Element
+### Tuple Element

-The Property Bag element is used to represent a collection of values of any type.
+The Tuple element is used to represent a collection of values of any type.

 * **Specifiers:** `(` (Left Parenthesis, U+0028) and `)` (Right Parenthesis, U+0029)
 * **Explicit Syntax:** Enclose the content in `<(` and `)>` delimiters.